rk-suriya/Data-Visualisation-using-python/README.md

 ```

 ---
 This repository serves as a great introduction to data visualization using Python, showcasing different real-world applications.

+## 📖 Reference
+This project is based on guided exercises from **Python Crash Course A hands-On, Project Based Introduction to Programming** by **Eric Matthes**.
+All credit goes to the original author for providing these valuable learning resources.

+---

+## 📜 License
+This repository is intended for **learning purposes only**.

+- If you use or modify these projects, please provide **appropriate credit** to the original author.
+- Any **redistribution or commercial use** should follow the terms outlined by the book/publisher.
+- If you are the original author and have concerns, feel free to reach out.

+---

-Happy coding!
+💡 *Happy coding! 🚀*